Genisys Credit Union Mortgages, Home Loans, & Refinancing

 You have already made the first step by visiting our website.
 We can help assess your needs and will work with you every step of the way, from designing a product and rate that is best for you, to navigating the sometimes complicated world of buying or building a home.
 Even better, you will work with a dedicated mortgage consultant that has a website for you to see where your loan is in the process, as well as let you know when we are ready for closing.
 Your consultant will be with you every step of the way, and always just a phone call or email away.

-Our dedicated mortgage staff is here to make this process easy for you!
+Our dedicated mortgage lenders and staff are here to make this process easy for you!